han-wen-zhang/complex_rootfinder/README.md

 It includes subroutines for finding zeros of complex analytic functions on a square.
 The main programs are comrootsq.f and comrootadapsq.f for the nonadaptive and adaptive version respectively.

-Run the bash scripts comrootsq and comrootadapsq to excute the program.
+Run the bash script comrootsq and comrootadapsq to excute the program.